 In the autumn of 1865 Mr. A.P.
 Cockburn then Reeve of Eldon township in Victoria County and his companions set about to explore Muskoka.
 The scenic beauty inspired him and set in motion the idea of bringing steam navigation to the area.
 Upon his return he sent his friend the Hon.
 Thomas D'Arcy McGee a report outlining this vision of the area.
 He had promised to place a steamship on the lakes if the government would improve navigation by building a lock at Port Carling to join Lake Muskoka and Lake Rosseau and a canal at Port Sanfield joining Lake Rosseau and Lake Joseph.
 He also wanted roads improved and built to the area.

-Mr. Cockburn went ahead with his plan and started construction of a steamship that was launched in 1866 and called the Wenonah which in native Indian means "eldest daughter".
+Mr. Cockburn went ahead with his plan and started construction of a steamship that was launched in 1866 and called the Wenonah which to Indigenous people means "eldest daughter".
 Mr. Cockburn became a political representative for the region as a member of the Provincial Legislature and the in the House of Commons.

 One of the original steamships is still running in the area.
 The Segwun was originally built in 1887 and was called the Nipissing II at which time she was used as a Royal Mail Ship.
 In 1925 the ship was remodeled and renamed the Segwun which means "springtime" in Ojibway.
 In the late 40's business continued to decline, the Segwun continued on but its run to Bracebridge and northern Lake Joseph were discontinued.
 By the mid 50's the Sagamo meaning "big chief" and the Segwun were the only two steamships still in service.
 In 1958 the steamships stopped running on the lakes.
 The Sagamo was sold in 1962 and turned into a restaurant which was docked on Muskoka Bay and later went up in flames on January 10th, 1969 when they were repainting her.
 The Segwun from 1962 to 1973 was used as a floating museum displaying memorabilia about the area including photographs, maps and more.
 The Segwun had deteriorated over time and in 1973 was in danger of sinking so it was restored and a new organization by the name Muskoka Steamship and Historical Society was created and took title to the Segwun.
 The Segwun began passenger cruises in 1981 and is still used today for taking passengers for scenic and romantic cruises around the lakes.